CodeForPhilly/gettingstarted/README.md

 ## Thoughts

+### Starting a Project

+Roadmapping is the process of establishing one or more concrete, achievable goals and laying out each of the tasks which must be completed in order to accomplish each goal.
+To have a useful roadmap, it is important that these goals and the tasks which need to be done to accomplish them are explicitly documented, and easily accessed by all members of the team.

+It is important that the tasks which compose a goal in a roadmap be tracked; It should be known at all times whether or not a task is completed, if it's actively being worked on, and who is working on it if it is.

+Examples of good roadmap goals:

+- Implement a MVP
+- Implement all API endpoints
+- Complete 5 user tests

+Roadmap goals to avoid:

+- Complete the project
+- Find users for user testing

+### Contributing to a Project

+The first and foremost thing to do when joining a project is to figure out what needs to be done for the project at the present time.
+Identifying what tasks need to be accomplished is the best way to identify how to have an immediate and helpful impact on a project as a contributor.

 ### Tooling

 One of the most exciting part "getting started" is choosing your technology stack.
 But before you do that you need to make two categories.